MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delete-site-collection.md

     ![Deleting a site on the Active sites page](media/delete-site.png)

 > [!NOTE]
-> To delete a hub site, you first need to unregister it as a hub site. <br>Deleted Office 365 groups are retained for only 30 days.<br>For info about deleting a site by using PowerShell, see [Remove-SPOSite](/powershell/module/sharepoint-online/remove-sposite).
+> To delete a hub site, you first need to unregister it as a hub site. <br>Deleted Microsoft 365 groups are retained for only 30 days.<br>For info about deleting a site by using PowerShell, see [Remove-SPOSite](/powershell/module/sharepoint-online/remove-sposite).

 ## Permanently delete a site

 To reuse a URL from a deleted site (recreate a site), you need to permanently delete the site.
 After the site is permanently deleted, it might take up to 24 hours for the URL to become available.
-On the Deleted sites page of the new SharePoint admin center, you can permanently delete all sites except those that belong to Office 365 groups.
+On the Deleted sites page of the new SharePoint admin center, you can permanently delete all sites except those that belong to Microsoft 365 groups.

 1. Go to the [Deleted sites page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=recycleBin&modern=true) and sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) for your organization.